Jake Elwes: Career

+Artworks

 The Zizi Project - a deepfake drag cabaret

 The Zizi Project is a series of works that explore the interaction of drag and A.I.
-Currently, Zizi is made up of three projects.
+Currently, The Zizi Project is made up of multiple artworks.

 Zizi - Queering the Dataset (2019)

-Knowing that facial recognition technology statically struggle to recognize black women or transgender people, Elwes set out to "Queer the Dataset" through an open-sourced generative adversarial network (GAN).
-Elwes added a dataset of 1,000 photos of drag kings and queens into the GAN's 70,000 faces collected in a dataset called Flickr-Faces-HQ Dataset (FFHQ).
+Knowing that facial recognition technology statically struggle to recognize black women or transgender people, Elwes set out to "Queer the Dataset" through an open-sourced generative adversarial network (GAN, a type of machine learning model and an early Generative artificial intelligence).
+Elwes added a dataset of 1,000 photos of drag kings and queens into the GAN's 70,000 faces collected in a standardised facial recognition dataset called Flickr-Faces-HQ Dataset (FFHQ).
 They then created new simulacra faces, known as deep fakes.
+"We queer that data so it shifts all of the weights in this neural network from a space of normativity into a space of queerness and otherness.
+Suddenly all of the faces start to break down and you see mascara dissolve into lipstick and blue eye shadow turn into a pink wig" said Elwes in a 2023 interview for Artnet.

-Zizi & Me (2020)
+Zizi & Me (2020–2023)

-Zizi & Me is a performance and video installation that shows a joint performance between drag queen 'Me The Drag Queen' and her deepfake A.I. clone.
+Zizi & Me is an ongoing multimedia collaboration between drag queen Me The Drag Queen and a deepfake A.I. clone of Me The Drag Queen.
+Using neural networks trained on filmed footage, the project creates a virtual body that can mimic reference movements.
+The first act, which features a digital lip-sync duet to Anything You Can Do (I Can Do Better), satirises the idea of A.I. being mistaken for a human, using drag performance and cabaret to critique societal narratives about A.I. and its role in shaping identity.
+The project is part of The Zizi Project by Jake Elwes, which explores the intersection of drag performance and A.I.

-The Zizi Show (2020)
+The Zizi Show - A Deepfake Drag Cabaret (2020)

 The Zizi Show is a deep fake drag act based on artificial intelligence (AI).
 It has been presented live and as interactive online artwork.
 It is an exploration of queer culture and the algorithms philosophy and ethics of AI.
-The work questions if AI can be used to explore and celebrate queer identities.
-The avatars within Zizi are deepfakes that playfully exaggerates the human form.
-They are generated by a hacked artificial intelligence (AI) system.
-They were made to challenge the biases that have been built into many of the most commonly used facial recognition technologies.

-CUSP
+The Zizi Show was exhibited as the inaugural exhibition in the digital gallery at the V&A’s Photography Center from 2023 to 2024.

+Zizi in Motion: A Deepfake Drag Utopia (Movement by Wet Mess) (2023)

+"Zizi in Motion" is a multichannel silent video installation featuring AI-generated deepfake performances, which are dynamically re-animated through the movements of London drag artist Wet Mess.
+The movements of Wet Mess cause the AI-generated visuals to glitch and distort, showcasing the interaction between drag performance and artificial intelligence.
+The work explore the potential for queer communities to ethically and creatively reclaim and repurpose deepfake technology, using it to celebrate queer bodies and identities.